artkosmos/Wordpress-landing/README.md

-This is a training landing page of a Wordpress training
+This is a training landing page of a Wordpress learning